Country Guide - VAT in Romania

 E-Commerce Rules

-In this process of additional regulation of the e-commerce industry in the EU, a third scheme was added to two established with the MOSS so that the current OSS counts three schemes:
+In this process of additional regulation of the e-commerce industry in the EU, a third scheme was added to the two established with the MOSS, so that the current OSS counts three schemes:

 VAT EU Reporting

-In Romania, taxable persons must submit both EC Sales List (ESL) and Intrastat reports under different conditions.
+In Romania, taxable persons are required to submit both the EC Sales List (ESL) and Intrastat reports under different conditions.

 EC Sales List